kanyun-inc/ytk-mp4j/README.md

 ##### Operand

 Ytk-mp4j provides 8 predefined Operands, which almost meets all your needs.
 If you want to define a new Operand, you can extend ```Operand``` abstract class. ```compress``` is to decide whether the communication uses compression(default is false).
 To create a ObjectOperand, you must provide a ```serializer``` of Kryo and class type for your object.
-[Kryo](https://github.com/EsotericSoftware/kryo) is a fast and efficient object graph serialization framework for java.
-Ytk-learn uses Kryo to serialize and compress objects.
+[Kryo](https://github.com/EsotericSoftware/kryo) is a fast and efficient object graph serialization framework for java. [ytk-learn](https://github.com/yuantiku/ytk-learn) uses Kryo to serialize and compress objects.
 More details about predefined Operands see [Operands](docs/ytk-mp4j-docs/index.html).

 Using KryoUtils.getDefaultSerializer(Class type) function, you can get serializer easily for most simple objects.